Why P&L Fluency Is the Most Underrated Marketing Skill

 Fixed Operating Expenses are everything else.
 Salaries, rent, software.
 Costs that don't scale with revenue or acquisition.

 Master these four buckets and you can answer questions marketers usually fumble.
 What's our contribution margin after marketing?
 How long until a customer pays back acquisition cost?
 What happens to gross margin if we shift channel mix?
 How does a 10% increase in ad spend affect operating income?
+Without this fluency, it's easy to misdiagnose a margin problem as a retention problem — a mistake that costs brands hundreds of thousands in lifecycle spend that can never pay back.

 That's the language CFOs speak.
 That's what earns a seat at the table.